Reytheghost420/ME405-LAB/README.md

 **`Final Demonstration/Final Version/`**

 This folder contains the complete and tested code used for the final project demonstration.

+## Reproducing This Project

+To recreate this system, the following hardware components were used:

+### Core Hardware
+- **Pololu Romi Chassis Kit** (with 6V DC motors and integrated encoders)
+- **ST Nucleo-L476RG Microcontroller** (running MicroPython)
+- **DRV8838 Motor Drivers** (for left and right motor control)

+### Sensors
+- **Pololu QTRX-7RC Reflectance Sensor Array (Part #4410 / similar QTRX series)**
+  Used for line detection and position estimation

+- **HC-SR04 Ultrasonic Sensor**
+  Used for wall detection in the garage section

+- **BNO055 IMU (Bosch Absolute Orientation Sensor) Used for heading-based turns (e.g., 90° rotations)

+### Additional Components
+- Custom **3D printed mounts** for IR and ultrasonic sensors
+- Jumper wires and header pins for connections
+- External power source (battery pack for motors)

+---

+### Software Setup
+1. Install **MicroPython** on the Nucleo-L476RG board
+2. Upload all files from the `Final Demonstration/Final Version/` folder to the board
+3. Ensure `main.py` is present on the device and runs on startup

+---

+### Calibration
+- Run `calibration.py` to collect black/white values for the line sensors
+- Calibration values are stored in `calibration.txt`
+- Proper calibration is required for reliable line detection

+---

+### Operation
+1. Place the robot at the start of the course (Checkpoint 0)
+2. Power the robot
+3. The robot will begin execution automatically and follow the programmed course

+---

+### Notes
+- Performance may vary depending on surface conditions, lighting, and battery level
+- Fine tuning of parameters in `task_course.py` may be required for optimal performance

 ## Code

 ## How to Run the Code